-B. Interview Data Collection and Analysis
+3.2 Interview Data Collection and Analysis

-The interview instrument was carefully designed using the guidelines by Hove and Anda [26].
-We performed 3 interviews with 9 experts from 3 different companies that offer the 3 platforms introduced in Section II.
-The platform experience of the interviewees varied between 1 to 4 years, and most of them had more than 3 years of industry experience.
-Almost all of them had experience in service technology and were either software designers or developers for the platforms.
+The interview instrument was carefully designed using the guidelines by Hove and Anda [21].
+We performed 3 interviews with 9 experts from 3 different companies that offer the 3 platforms introduced in Section 2.
+The platform experience of the interviewees varied from 1 to 4 years, and most of them had more than 3 years of industry experience.
+Almost all of them had experience with services and were either software designers or developers for the platforms.
 The interview instrument was mainly based on the decision model and consisted of 4 categories (Adaptation and Integration, Interface Design, Communication Style and Communication Flow) and 29 questions.
-This questionnaire comprised open-ended, as well as closed-ended questions.
-Out of the 29 questions, 24 questions were based on general architectural knowledge and 5 concerned technical platform details needed for preparing the case study.
-Table I contains an excerpt from the interview instrument2.
+This questionnaire comprised open-ended, as well as close-ended questions.
+Out of the 29 questions, 24 questions were based on general architectural knowledge and 5 concerned technical platform details with focus on the preparation of the case study.
+Table 1 contains an excerpt of the interview instrument.

 The interviews varied between 100 and 150 min. in length.
-The interviews were recorded on site, using field notes which were then transformed into a structured format through a process of coding.
-That is, we used a coding scheme to categorize decisions, decision alternatives, and levels/stages of decision making to map the interviewees' answers to concepts such as patterns in our pattern language, relationships between patterns, and correlations between application-generic and application-specific decisions.
+The interview data was recorded during the interviews in field notes which were then transformed into a structured format through a process of coding.
+That is, we used a coding scheme to categorize decisions, decision alternatives, and levels/stages of decision making to map the interviewees' answers to concepts and terms like patterns in our pattern language, relationships between patterns and correlations between application-generic and application-specific decisions.
 For example an interviewee's statement that "the interface can be accessed remotely without any changes" implies the pattern REMOTE PROXY as a code.

-Having analyzed each interview's data, the pattern language and the decision model were reviewed by applying a process of data saturation [27].
-In particular, new patterns and new connections between the patterns were added to the pattern language.
-Decision categories and levels/stages of decision making were documented.
-Apart from that, patterns and pattern connections that were considered either irrelevant or superfluous were selected as candidates for removal during subsequent iterations.
+After each interview data analysis, the pattern language and the decision model were reviewed through the process of data saturation [17].
+In particular, new patterns and new connections between the patterns were added to the pattern language and decision categories and levels/stages of decision making were documented.
+Apart from that, patterns and pattern connections that were considered to be either irrelevant or superfluous were selected as candidates for removal in the next iterations.

-C. Case Study Research
+3.3 Case Study Research

-Our integration case study was both confirmatory and exploratory in nature.
-Our task was to discuss and to design architectural views together with the platform experts to reflect on the integration architecture based on four integration scenarios.
-First of all, we studied to which extent the pattern language corresponds to the platform integration domain and the architectural decision model helps navigate the design space.
-We evaluated the applicability and the appropriateness of the pattern language and of the decision model by making decisions in the context of the case study using these two assets as our main guidance.
-Apart from that, we analyzed the case study design to gain insights into the decision-making process and to derive hypotheses.
-The design of a common case study on integrating the three platforms allowed us to define and to explore new decision levels, correlations between application-generic and application-specific design decisions, and different stages of the decision-making process.
+Our integration case study had both a confirmatory and an exploratory nature.
+Our task was to discuss and design together with the platform experts architectural views to reflect the integrated system architecture based on four integration scenarios.
+First of all, we studied to which extent the pattern language corresponds to the platform integration domain and the architectural decision model helps to navigate in the design space.
+We evaluated the applicability and appropriateness of the pattern language and the decision model by making decisions in the context of the case study using these assets as our main guidance.
+Apart from that, we observed the case study design systematically to gain insight into the decision-making process and derive new hypotheses.
+The design of a common case study for the integration of the three platforms allowed us to define and explore new decision levels, correlations between application-generic and application-specific design decisions, and different stages of the decision- making process.